 (2) An employer must not employ a steamfitter/pipefitter apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-11 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the regulations for the steamfitter/pipefitter trade, N.S.
+12 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the Steamfitter/Pipefitter Trade Regulations, N.S.
 Reg.
-6/53 [62/2009], made by the Governor in Council by Order in Council dated October 13, 1953 [March 17, 2009], continues as an apprentice under these regulations.
+240/2011, continues as an apprentice in that apprenticeship program under these regulations.